department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/index.md

 - Messaging
 - Prescriptions

-If you want to suggest a dedicated entry for us to consider, email us at vawebdesign@va.gov.
+If you want to suggest a dedicated entry for us to consider, email us at <a href=“mailto:vawebdesign@va.gov”>vawebdesign@va.gov</a>.